-- An Eligible Employee with a performance rating score from 4.00- 5.00 will receive a Performance Payment of 2.9- 3.5% of base salary. - An Eligible Employee with a performance rating score from 3.50 -3.99 will receive a Performance Payment of 2.3- 2.89% of base salary. - An Eligible Employee with a performance rating score from 3.00 3.49 will receive a Performance Payment of 2.0 - 2.29 % of base salary. - An Eligible Employee with a performance rating score from 2.00 2.99 will receive a Performance Payment of up to 1.99% of base salary. - An Eligible Employee with a performance rating score below 2.00 will not receive a pay increase, as a performance rating score below 2.00 indicates that the Eligible Employee did not meet expectations during the Evaluation Period.
+- An Eligible Employee with a performance rating score from 3.50 -3.99 will receive a Performance Payment of 2.3-2.89% of base salary. - An Eligible Employee with a performance rating score from 3.00 3.49 will receive a Performance Payment of 2.0 - 2.29 % of base salary. - An Eligible Employee with a performance rating score from 2.00 2.99 will receive a Performance Payment of up to 1.99% of base salary. - An Eligible Employee with a performance rating score below 2.00 will not receive a pay increase, as a performance rating score below 2.00 indicates that the Eligible Employee did not meet expectations during the Evaluation Period.